 So when labeling the episode and (even before recording) creating interview questions for your guests consider the following:

-- Do you have a clear question and answer format that Google could read and understand?
+2. Do you have a straightforward question-and-answer format that Google could read and understand?

 - Solve a problem